thewoodfish/property-delphi-contract/README.md

 - The `accounts Mapping` maps an `AccountId` to its information.
 - The `registrations Mapping` maps an authority's (e.g Ministry of land) `AccountId` to the various property types they've registered (represented in a vector).
-- The `claims Mapping` maps a property type id to the various properties that fit and are and are subject to provide the information specified in the property type due to geography.
+- The `claims Mapping` maps a property type id to the various properties that fit and are subject to provide the information specified in the property type scheme based to geography.
 - The `properties Mapping` maps a property identifier to the important details describing the property and its claims.
 - The `account_ids Mapping` is a special and simply uneccesary mapping.
 It maps an account id of bytes to the standard `AccountId`.
 We added this to improvise and save time on our relentless effort to parse and decode an `AccountId` gotten from the contract.
 Instead, we simply return a parsable `AccountIdVec`in its stead.

 ### The Contract Functions

 Functions are perhaps the core of a contract.
 They help interact with onchain storage and make state changes to them.
-Also, they serve as a mean to peek into contract storage and make inferences and decisions.
-We will not examing the functions utilized by the great delphi:
+Also, they serve as a means to peek into contract storage and make inferences and decisions.
+We will now examine the functions utilized by the great delphi:

 - **Initialize contract storage**:
     ```rust